timescale/docs/timescaledb/tutorials/grafana/create-dashboard-and-panel.md

 After creating a new dashboard, you'll see a `New Panel` screen, with options for `Add Query` and `Choose Visualization`.
-In the future, if you already have a dashboard with panels, you can click on the `+` icon at the top of the Grafana user interface, which enables you to add a panel to an existing dashboard.
+In the future, if you already have a dashboard with panels, you can click the `+` icon at the top of the Grafana user interface, which enables you to add a panel to an existing dashboard.